Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 The movement of various figures on the screen around 4:36:10pm—Suiter collapsing forward, Bomenka emerging from around the corner, the dark figure running—lends support to the idea that there was some confrontation (like, say, gunshots) before Suiter disappeared into the lot.

 Why does all of this matter?
 It points to a body of real evidence that unsettles the prevailing beliefs behind the suicide theory.
-The only evidence to solidly support the IRB’s narrative of Suiter's shooting is what Bomenka told investigators, and even the IRB admits he had some inconsistent and evolving stories.
+The only evidence to solidly support the IRB’s narrative of Suiter's shooting is what Bomenka told investigators, and even the IRB admits he had some inconsistent and evolving stories, including of what he saw when he ran into the lot after the shooting:

 To deconstruct the BPD/IRB narratives, it takes closely observing video and audio evidence that may seem barely decipherable.
 Again, that was most likely by design.
 We are dealing with people who seem to manufacture bullet discoveries and redact the trunks from trees.